inpercima/swaaplate/README.md

 ### General

 All options have to bet set but some of them do not need to be changed.
-Some of this options will be copied in `config.json` of the new project and can be changed later.
+Some of this options will be copied in the environment files of the new project and can be changed later.

 ### Table of contents